Skip to content

 Integrating first aid into the school curriculum is more than an educational add-on.
 It’s a critical investment in student and community safety!

-a teacher displaying how to perform cpr on a manikin in front of a of teenagers
+a teacher displaying how to perform cpr on a manikin in front of a class of teenagers

 Benefits of Teaching First Aid to Students